bcgov/GDX-Analytics/examples/gov.bc.ca/README.md

 ## GDX Analytics CMS Lite Dev Code

-This code is the inline script that the CMS Lite team will use to do development on.
-It only connects to Snowplow Mini and will need to be updated to the pipeline when development is complete.
+This code demonstrates the inline Javascript to track web analytics events for CMS Lite sites.
+It includes adding a custom context to include the Node Id.
+It only connects to Snowplow Mini and will need to be updated to the push data to the production Snowplow pipeline when development is complete.

 ## Project Status

-Currently this project is still in development.
+Currently this project is in development.

 ## To Run

 Add this script in the header section of the html page.
-Currnetly this script is connecting to the test instance of Snowplow, when the development work is done the collector will have to be changed to the main pipeline.
+Currently this script is connecting to the test instance of Snowplow (Snowplow Mini), when the development work is done the collector will have to be changed to the main pipeline.

 ## Getting Help